opensource-observer/oso/docs/docs/how-oso-works/intro.md

   a particular ecosystem or all projects that are dependent on a given developer library.
 - [Projects](./schema/project).
 Projects are used to group artifacts together.
-  For example, a project may include a GitHub organization, a blockchain address used for holding funds, and a NPM package.
+  For example, a project like Open Source Observer may include a GitHub organization, various NPM packages, an API endpoint, an Open Collective for raising funds for the project, and a blockchain address used for holding crypto funds.
 - [Artifacts](./schema/artifact).
 Artifacts are used to store information about work artifacts created by open source projects in the OSS Directory.
 For example, a GitHub organization artifact would be identified by a `url` field